 What is the Green MIP Program?

-Created specifically for multifamily housing providers, the Green MIP program awards reduced mortgage insurance premiums (MIP) to properties in compliance with Chapter 6 of the Multifamily Accelerated Program (MAP) Guide Properties must meet achieve a recognized Green Certification, initially obtain an Energy Star for Existing Buildings Certification, potentially make upgrades to the property, and agree to provide a Statement of Energy Performance showing a score of 75 or higher for the life of the loan.
+Designed exclusively for multifamily housing providers, the Green MIP program offers reduced mortgage insurance premiums (MIP) to properties that adhere to the guidelines set forth in Chapter 6 of the Multifamily Accelerated Program (MAP) Guide.
+To qualify, properties must obtain a recognized Green Certification, initially secure an Energy Star for Existing Buildings Certification, possibly make improvements to the property, and commit to maintaining a Statement of Energy Performance score of 75 or higher throughout the loan's duration.

 What do you report?

 Properties must report calendar year data (January 1 – December 31) for the property to HUD no later than March 31st, of each year.
-For the current year, this would be utility data for January 1 – December31, 2022 due to HUD no later than March 31, 2023.
+For the current year, this would be utility data for January 1 – December 31, 2023 due to HUD no later than March 31, 2024.

 How do you report?

-An independent Qualified Energy Professional (as defined by the MAP guide) must generate a Statement of Energy Performance (SEP) for the property utilizing ENERGY STAR’s Portfolio Manager.
-This SEP, along with the HUD Custom SEP excel file, is submitted to the corresponding HUD Asset Management account that the property is assigned to.
-To generate this SEP, the property must provide whole property aggregate data for the previous calendar year.
+An independent Qualified Energy Professional (as defined by the MAP guide) is required to create a Statement of Energy Performance (SEP) for the property using ENERGY STAR's Portfolio Manager.
+This SEP should be submitted to HUD through ENERGY STAR's online submission system.
+To generate the SEP, the property must provide aggregate data for the entire property for the previous calendar year.

 Why is reporting your Green MIP requirements important?